KypY12/BigDataProject/README.md

 Take co-authorship graph as input (but not only!) in order to:

 1. Look for collaboration islands - see what researchers are more likely to collaborate with each other (co-authorship).
-Is it influenced by research field, locations, affiliations, funding/grants?
+Is it influenced by research field?
 2. Check for rising stars (authors with high growth in number of publications)

 <!-- Take citation and co-authorship graphs as input (but not only!) in order to: -->